INTRODUCTION TO SHARED GOVERNANCE

 - It supports the shared vision of community colleges working collectively and responsibly to meet the life-long learning needs of diverse students and communities.

-Phoenix College has the following four Interest Councils:
+Phoenix College has the following three Interest Councils:

 - Academic Interests Council

 - Institutional Support & Technology Interests Council